teiResa/teiResa/README.md

 2024-07-07 Still feeling out of it today, but tonight I am trying to figure out what is going on with the font awesome urls.
 This is a safety commit because my brain is really struggling to think today.

 2024-07-08 PSB again today.
 D baught the train tickets for the 9th, so hopefully they just cooperate already.

+2024-07-09 Panic packing on like 3 hours of sleeo.
+This is a safety commit.
+I will work, but the internet will likely suck.
 -->